ahopkins94/bookmarks/README.md

 3. Connect to the database using the psql command \c bookmark_manager;
 4. run the query we have saved in the file 01_create_bookmarks_table.sql
 5. Repeat all the above steps to create a database called bookmark_manager_test
+6. If adding title, run query saved in the file 02_add_title_to_bookmarks.sql